 What Happens in an EMDR Session

-During this processing, the client notices whatever thoughts, feelings, images, memories, or sensations might arise.
+During this processing, the client notices whatever thoughts, feelings, images, memories, or body sensations might arise.
 Subsequently, the client repeats these steps numerous times throughout the session.
 Additionally, if the client becomes distressed or has difficulty, the therapist follows procedures to help the client return to the processing work.
+Throughout these sets of eye movements, the brain makes associations and neural connections that help integrate the disturbing memory.
+Eventually, the distress associated with the memory dissolves.
+At this point, the practitioner directs the client to focus on the positive belief they identified at the beginning of the session.

 “EMDR induces a fundamental change in brain circuitry, similar to what happens in REM sleep, that allows the person undergoing treatment to more effectively process and incorporate traumatic memories.
 This helps the individual integrate and understand the memories within the larger context of [their] life experience.”